 We determined that certain collaborations with a third-party are within the scope of Topic ASC 606, Revenue Recognition from Contracts with Customers, or ASC 606.
 The collaboration agreement is made up of multiple modules related to various research activities.
 While the third party has the option to terminate the agreement at the conclusion of any module, we identified a single performance obligation to provide research services within each module for which we receive monetary consideration.
-Other revenue recognized during the three months ended March 31, 2022 and March 31, 2021 was \$0.8 million and \$0.6 million respectively.
+Other revenue recognized during the three months ended September 30, 2022 was \$45 thousand.
+No revenue associated with this collaboration was recognized during the three months ended September 30, 2021.

-The National Institutes of Health awarded us a Small Business Technology Transfer cost reimbursable grant to support a clinical collaboration with Memorial Sloan Kettering Cancer Center, or MSK, to study Iomab-ACT, our CD45-targeting Antibody Radio-Conjugate, for targeted conditioning to achieve lymphodepletion prior to administration of a CD19-targeted CAR T-cell therapy developed at MSK.
-We recognized other revenue during the three months ended March 31, 2022 of \$0.1 million.
+The National Institutes of Health, or NIH, awarded us a Small Business Technology Transfer cost reimbursable grant to support a clinical collaboration with Memorial Sloan Kettering Cancer Center, or MSK, to study Iomab-ACT for targeted conditioning to achieve lymphodepletion prior to administration of a CD19-targeted CAR T-cell therapy developed at MSK.
+No revenue associated with this grant was recognized during the three months ended September 30, 2022.
+We recognized other revenue during the three months ended September 30, 2021 of \$0.2 million.

-Research and development expense
+Research and development, net of reimbursements

-Research and development expenses of \$4.4 million for the three months ended March 31, 2022 increased \$0.1 million from \$4.3 million for the three months ended March 31, 2021.
-Higher expenses related to our research activities at our laboratory space and government grant program were mostly offset by lower expenses on our CD45 program resulting from the completion of enrollment in the SIERRA trial.
+Research and development expenses of \$6.8 million for the three months ended September 30, 2022 increased \$2.1 million from \$4.7 million for the three months ended September 30, 2021.
+The increase was primarily due to increased CMC activity, higher expenses related to our research activities at our laboratory space, as well as higher expenses due to an increase in the number of employees.

-General and administrative expense
+General and administrative

-General and administrative expenses of \$1.7 million for the three months ended March 31, 2022 were unchanged from \$1.7 million for the three months ended March 31, 2021.
+General and administrative expenses of \$3.1 million for the three months ended September 30, 2022 increased \$1.1 million from \$2.0 million for the three months ended September 30, 2021.
+The increase was primarily attributable to increased non-cash equity compensation of \$0.5 million, and increased compensation due to an increase in the number of employees.